 Chinaman’s Hat, also known as Mokoli’i, is nestled right next to the Kualoa Valley Mountain range.
 This location is known for its dramatic landscape filmed in a number of Hollywood movies; most notably and fan-favorite Jurassic Park.
 The island has earned the nickname Chinaman’s Hat from its resemblance to the straw hats that the Chinese immigrants wore when working Oahu’s sugar plantations during the early 1900s.

-Famous North Shore Shrimp Lunch on Local Hawaiian Farm
+Famous North Shore Shrimp Lunch on Local Hawaiian Restaurant

 Tropical Fruit Stands